creachadair/taskgroup/README.md

 close(errs)
 ```

-But now, how do we know when the error collector is finished so that we can
+But now we need to also detect when the error collector is finished, so that
-safely examine the `failures`?
-We need another channel or `sync.WaitGroup` to
+we can examine the `failures` without a data race.
+We'll need another channel
-signal for that:
+or wait group to signal for this:

 ```go
 var failures []error